mlokanat/starter-hugo-academic/content/publication/influence-of-surfactant-on-electrowetting-induced-surface-electrocoalescence-of-water-droplets-in-hydrocarbon-media/index.md

   - Admin
   - Sarith Wimalarathne
   - Vaibhav Bahadur
-publication: "*Colloids and Surfaces A: Physicochemical and Engineering Aspects (Under review)*"
+publication: "*Colloids and Surfaces A: Physicochemical and Engineering Aspects*"
-publication_short: "*Colloids and Surfaces A: Physicochemical and Engineering Aspects (Under review)*"
+publication_short: "*Colloids and Surfaces A: Physicochemical and Engineering Aspects*"
 abstract: "Electrocoalescence is a powerful technique for separating water from hydrocarbons.
 The present study is a detailed experimental investigation of the influence of surfactant (Span 80) on electrowetting-induced surface